Hale's Tours of the World: In Britain

 The American film producer and director Charles Urban, had an early franchise for Hale's Tours at 165 Oxford Street (later the Academy cinema), with main offices selling films and equipment a few hundred yards away on Wardour Street.
 The business seems to have been in liquidation by 1906, when the franchise for Hale's Tours was acquired by J. Henry Iles in December 1906, and a company named Hales Tours of the World Ltd. was set up in December of that year to take over the running of 165 Oxford Street.
 Further venues were opened in Nottingham, Manchester, Brighton, Leeds, Blackpool and Bristol.

 Decline

 As with most novelties, Hale's Tours gradually came to a decline as audiences tired of the idea.
 A lack of films lead to infrequent changes in program and some people felt uncomfortable being in a rocking carriage at close quarters with strangers.
 Hales died on 14 July 1923.

 In popular culture

-A Hale's Tour appears in the 1948 film Letter from an Unknown Woman.
+An amusement similar to Hale's Tour appears in the 1948 film Letter from an Unknown Woman.

+Legacy

+One film, A Trip Down Market Street was added to the National Film Registry in 2010.